megalodon-chess/megalodon/README.md

 3. Create `build` directory.
 4. `cd` to `build/`
 5. Create `Makefile` with `cmake`
-6. Run `make` to create the executable.
+6. Use `make -j` to create the executable with all cores.
 7. Run the executable.

 ``` bash